angarsky/diveintopython/learn/modules.md

 ## What is pip in Python

 Pip ([Python Package Index](https://pypi.org/project/pip/)) is a package manager for Python, that allows you to easily install, uninstall, and manage Python packages.
-It comes installed by default with Python, and you can use it to install packages from the Python Package Index or other repositories.
+It comes installed by default with Python, and you can use it to install packages from the https://pypi.org or other repositories.
 You can also use pip to freeze the installed packages in a file called `requirements.txt`, which can be used to recreate the same environment in another system.
 To install packages listed in `requirements.txt`, you can use the command `python pip install requirements.txt` in your command line.
 Using `pip` can make it easier to manage your Python projects and dependencies.

 ## How to Check Version of Module